haplesshero13/RecentlyUsedList-Kotlin/README.md

 ```
 ## Run the tests

-1. Import the project in IntelliJ or your favorite IDE
+1. Import the project in IntelliJ
+    1. Click Import Project
+    1. Open the `build.gradle` file
+    1. Select "Use Auto-import" to make your life easier
 1. Open `src/test/kotlin/RecentlyUsedListTest.kt`
 1. Run the JUnit test in the file